mesinkasir/cuteblog-jekyll/README.md

-# Cutblog for Jekyll blogger
+# Cuteblog for Jekyll blogger

 A new modern cuteblog for jekyll blogger